How to Repair a Leaking Shower Without Removing Tiles

 Stuck trying to figure out how to fix a leaking shower without removing tiles?

-Don’t worry, this is a common issue.
-Not only can a leaking shower be frustrating, but it can also lead to costly repairs.
+You’re not alone!
+Not only can a shower leak be frustrating, but it can also lead to costly repairs.

-To fix a leaking shower without removing tiles, you’ll need to remove the old grout, clean between the tiles, and regrout and replace the damaged tiles.
-Then, clean the surface, seal with silicone, and apply two coats of waterproofing.
+To fix a leaking shower without removing tiles, you’ll need to remove the old grout, clean between the tiles, and regrout.
+Then, clean the surface, seal it with silicone, and apply two coats of waterproofing.

 Note that we are specifically looking at repairing a leak caused by grout.
-Before starting on this repair, you should confirm that the leak isn’t due to loose tiles, or a supply pipe behind the wall leaking.
+Before starting the repair, confirm that the leak isn’t due to loose tiles, or a supply pipe behind the wall leaking.

 #1 Remove the Old Grout

-The first step to repairing your shower is to remove the old grout and any moldy or deteriorated sealants.
+The first step to repairing your shower leak without removing tiles is to take out the old grout and any moldy or deteriorated sealants.

 Dirty Grout Tiles